gavinw2143/learner.nvim/README.md

 ## Usage

 - `:LearnerReview` lists all topics that are due and lets you record a review.
+- `<leader>a` in visual mode: start an interactive query with the selected text as context.
 - `:LearnerSuggest [prompt]` sends `prompt` to the configured LLM (defaults to *"Give me a learning suggestion"*).

 ## Commands